Planning Guide for a Trip to Zion National Park in August

 The other three Zion National Park scenic drives are open to vehicles, and we highly recommend them all!

-The Zion-Mt.
-Carmel Highway from Zion Canyon to the East Entrance runs through the park so you’ll need to pay the fee for this one, but it’s worth it!
-It will get very busy and has limited parking so we recommend getting up early to enjoy this drive.
+Zion-Mt.
+Carmel Highway from Zion Canyon to the East Entrance runs through the park so you’ll need to pay the fee for this one.
 Use the pullouts to stop and take photos, take a hike, and look for big horn sheep!
+This road will get very busy and it has limited parking so it’s best to do this one in the morning!

-A great way to avoid the crowds is to drive the lesser-known Kolob Terrace road west of Springdale near the town of Virgin.
-And about 40 miles north of Zion Canyon is the Kolob Canyons area of the park.
+Kolob Canyons is about 40 miles north of Zion Canyon.
 It’s a bit out of the way, but provides a whole different view of Zion.

 And get current trail conditions before setting out on any hike because the Zion landscape is always changing which means trails may close due to falling rocks, rockslides and other unsafe conditions.